Château La Gaffelière - Saint-Emilion 1er Grand Cru Classé 2021

 About the wine:

-The nose is deep, rich, smoky, and vibrant, revealing the signature Cabernet Franc character and the meticulous work carried out here in recent years.
-The structure is slender, sap-filled, precise, and intensely licorice-like, set against a backdrop of rocky soil with a subtle roughness—traceable and mineral-driven.
-No lack of substance here; it unfolds beautifully: it is a great terroir that makes all the difference.
+The nose is deep, full-bodied, smoky, and vibrant, revealing the signature Cabernet Franc character and the meticulous work carried out here in recent years.
+The structure is slender, sap-filled, precise, and intensely licorice-like, set against a backdrop of rock with a subtle roughness—distinct, mineral, and defining.
+There’s no dip in the body as it unfolds: it’s a great terroir that makes all the difference.
 Château La Gaffelière 2021 once again confirms its progress in precision, energy, and juiciness.

 Yves Beck